justinaustin/ruci/README.md

 # TODO
+* function taking in board and move and returning a new board after that move (update en passant, etc)
-* position evaluation
+* better position evaluation
-* start computing best moves from given position
+* zobrist hashing

+In the pvs search UPDATE the &list instead of just pushing to it